Electrical and Gas Fitting Work (Energy Work)

 If the 2-year deadline is approaching and it looks like you will not be able to complete the project before this date, you can apply for an extension of time.
-The extension must be applied for BEFORE the 2-year timeframe has expired.
+The extension must be applied for and approved BEFORE the 2-year time-frame has expired.

 Fences and Retaining Walls

 You can build a fence up to 2.5 meters in height from the supporting ground level without a Building Consent.
 If you want to build a fence over 2.5 meters, you will have to get Building Consent and Resource Consent.
 Please contact the Planning Unit of your local Council for more information.